zeropsio/recipe-proxydb/README.md

 * The ProxySQL configuration is created through `zerops.yml` build pipe YAML and the `proxysql-cnf.sh` script.

+* The included simple Node.js application has no direct relation to the described ProxySQL solution.

 * You have to fill in a new password for admin access to the ProxySQL server before you run the import script.
 See the environment variable **PROXYSQL_PASSWORD** in the import script below.
 This manual step won't be necessary with a new Zerops feature called `Import Script Functions` that will be released in several next days.

 ## Zerops import script to instantiate the demonstration